kevin931/CytofDR/README.md

 pip install CytofDR
 ```

 Python (>=3.7) is **required**.
+This pacackage is architecture agnostic: it should run where PyPI or conda is available.
 All dependencies should be automatically installed.
 For a list of optional dependencies, please visit our documentation page's detailed [Installation Guide](https://cytofdr.readthedocs.io/en/latest/installation.html).

+Intallation should take less than a few minutes for most computers with reasonable network connections.

 ### Conda Installation